tgy/blog/content/posts/face-detection/face-detection.md

 src="posts/face-detection/as-a-function.svg" width="70%">
 </div>

-Face detection
+A few applications:

-- is used by *Facebook* to detect faces in images you share and make it easier for you to tag your friends,
+- *Facebook* detects faces in images you upload and make it easier for you to tag your friends,
-- can be used to **track** faces in videos of people moving around,
-- and is a prerequisite for real-life applications of face recognition *(e.g.
-Law Enforcement tracking a suspect walking in the street)* because before trying to recognize a face, you need to know where that face is.
+- *Snapchat*'s face swapping feature,
+- Law Enforcement using *face recognition* on a video surveillance system stream (thousands of cameras) to localize a suspect in a big city.

 The detection process needs to be fast enough to keep up with the demand (millions of users / billions of streamed images).